supermaxiste/ARPEGGIO_paperAnalyses/read_sorting_evaluation/genome_concatenation/README.md

 **IMPORTANT**: the versions of all the tools used here are the same as in ARPEGGIO.
 Please find the versions [here](https://github.com/supermaxiste/ARPEGGIO/blob/master/envs/environment.yaml).

 The `concatenated_alignment` scripts need to be run first and the `deduplicate_alignment` second.
-To evaluate the accuracy, you can use the commands suggested in `commands.txt`.
+To evaluate the accuracy, see the section below.

 For all scripts the `data`, `genome` and `temp` paths have to be modified according to the personal system.